Being a Fullstack Developer makes me to research and keep up with Tech Trends in order to keep myself up-to-date.

 Don’t be religious

 I’ll just give you my opinion straight away.
 If you have an MVP/Startup and just want to get things started, up and running with good scaling without worrying about what libraries and parsers to chose, you should go Angular.
 Why?
 Because Angular Core components (with everything you need) are fully and actively supported by Google and since you just want to focus on Business Case without worrying too much about underlying stuff.
+Remember the Car analogy?
+You just want to start the Engine and start driving (Business Case).
 You may see more React community libraries on Npm, but Angular has pretty decent support for the major ones, so don’t worry about that.